 What is ATNU?

 ATNU connects the original, deep, historical research from the School of English Literature, Language and Linguistics, the School of Arts and Cultures, the School of Modern Languages, and the School of History, Classics and Archaeology, with the transformational research of the Digital Institute.
 The intention is to share expertise and intellectual resources and to work to deliver ambitious, future-facing research that will nurture largescale collaborative projects.
-What we are proposing, in short, is nothing less than a wholescale re-examination of what a ‘text’ is.

 Why pre-1860 texts?